Cardiopulmonary Resuscitation (CPR) Certification Requirements

 Students admitted to the Master of Physical Therapy (MPT) must maintain current certification in Cardiopulmonary Resuscitation (CPR) throughout their time in the MPT program.
-At present this means a current proof of certification on entry to the MPT and re-certification every two years to meet most Saskatchewan Health Regions’ standards.
-A recent survey of Regional Health Authority requirements for Physical Therapists in Saskatchewan demonstrated that requirements vary so students must be prepared to meet at least this minimal standard of CPR certification.
+At present this means a current proof of certification on entry to the MPT and re-certification every two years to meet most Saskatchewan Health Authority (SHA) and clinical facilities’ standards.
+A recent survey of clinical facilities representing varying regions of Saskatchewan, and their requirements for Physical Therapists in Saskatchewan, demonstrated that requirements vary in terms of certification currency and level.
+Therefore students must be prepared to meet at least this minimal standard of CPR certification as described below.